Simple-XX/SimplePhysicsEngine/README.md

-# dtk
+# SimplePhysicsEngine
+This is a simple physics engine which is used for beginner to learn.
-A deformable toolkit used for deforamable physical simulation.
+This project originally from DTK ,A deformable toolkit used for deforamable physical simulation.

 ## Dependencies